kev-in-xu/kev-in-xu.github.io/pages/snake.md

 })();
 /*
 To dos:
-- Add high score sharing
+- Add localStorage for whether best score has been submitted, and disallow resubmission
-- Change speedup to percentage rathe than flat time decrease
--

-*/
+- Do not set default color for color picker and require initials and color to be set before submitting */
 </script>
 {% endraw %}